 The oil prevents the chocolate, once it hardens, from becoming too brittle.
 It also makes for a prettier presentation because it adds shine.

-Serving suggestions
+Serving Suggestions

-Storing leftovers
+Storing Leftovers

 You can store the leftovers, but not for long.
-This is actually the only drawback to this recipe.
+This is the only drawback to this recipe.
 You need to make this dessert on the day you plan on eating it.
-Fresh mint leaves don't really keep for more than a day, two at the most.
+Fresh mint leaves don't keep for more than a day, two at the most.

-So if you do have leftovers, place them in the fridge in an airtight container, but plan on finishing them up quickly.
+So, if you do have leftovers, place them in the fridge in an airtight container, but plan on finishing them up quickly.

 Recipe Card

-Chocolate Mint Leaves
+Chocolate Mint Leaves Recipe

 Ingredients